ArweaveTeam/docs.arweave.org-info/mining/overview/hashrate.md

 This has the effect of making it 100x harder for each H1 hash to yield a valid solution.
 Another way to represent this is just to say each H1 hash is worth 1/100 of an H2 hash.

-The end result is that, in an ideal scenario with a fully packed weave, each partition yields 404 normalized hashes.
+The end result is that, in an ideal scenario with a fully packed weave, each partition yields 404 normalized hashes (4 normalized or effective H1 hashes, 400 normalized or effective H2 hashes).

 ### 3.1.2 Why discount H1?